 The Shadow Theatre of Anaphoria Island, like the island itself, prides itself in being a home where the marginalized, the obsolete, the exiled and the extinct. we welcome those refugee aspects found thoughout the global imagination, the dream worlds and even 'adult' realities into a new belonging.
-Here is a meeting place of different symbolic and cultural elements dealing with contemporary spiritual and social concerns through craziness, myth, politics, spirits, live music and where immagination and an 'adult' world need not be separate realms.
+Here is a meeting place of different symbolic and cultural elements dealing with contemporary spiritual and social concerns through craziness, myth, politics, spirits and live music on original instruments.
+Here the imagination and an 'adult' world need not be separate realms.